AndreasChristensen89/janken-bossu/README.md

 All characters, hands, and backgrounds were drawn by myself in Adobe Illustrator.

 ### Navigation
-For hamburger nagivation I used the code from this site, but I changed the location, animation/CSS, names, parts of the JS code, and the contents to fit my site: https://dev.to/ljcdev/easy-hamburger-menu-with-js-2do0
+For hamburger nagivation I took inspiration from the code from this site, but I changed the location, animation/CSS, names, parts of the JS code, and the contents to fit my site: https://dev.to/ljcdev/easy-hamburger-menu-with-js-2do0